cs421sp21-homework/project-g13/README.md

 # Chicken Tinder

 Can't decide what to eat?
-Hop on Chicken Tinder by yourself or with friends and you'll get told what to eat!
+Hop on Chicken Tinder by yourself or with friends for some recommendations!

 **Advisors**